 We understand that this is often the case, especially for students who work in labs.
 Co-authored research qualifies for the CTF if you were one of the lead researchers or directors of the project.
 If in doubt, ask yourself: “is this research that I would share with others as proof of my academic pursuits, acumen, or development?”
 If the answer is yes, it likely qualifies.
 But the CTF is not designed to facilitate students traveling as proxies to present their PI’s findings, or the research primarily done by another.
 If in doubt, feel free to email email@example.com.

 What costs can be covered?
 What costs cannot be covered?

-When conferences are allowed to be in person, the CTF can be used to reimburse costs incurred for travel to and from conferences (including shuttles to or from airports, train stations, rental cars, etc.), lodging at conferences, and registration fees for the conference.
+The CTF can be used to reimburse costs incurred for travel to and from conferences (including shuttles to or from airports, train stations, rental cars, etc.), lodging at conferences, and registration fees for the conference.
 It cannot be used for meals, entertainment, or supplies.
 One exception to this rule is for materials that are unique and essential to your presentation—such as costs of printing a poster to display.
 These should be specifically applied for in your proposed budget.
-MA/MS students and PhD students who have not yet advanced to candidacy may apply for up to $500 of reimbursement; students who have advanced to candidacy may apply for up to $750.
+All students may apply for up to $800.

 Can I combine the CTF with other sources of funding?